kaiiam/mifc/README.md

 * 2) Start or address an issue

-gets an issue number e.g. issue https://github.com/kaiiam/mifc/issues/28
+Gets an issue number e.g. issue https://github.com/kaiiam/mifc/issues/28

 * 3) checkout a branch corresponding to that issue.